Eight Sleep Controller

 Python

-mitmproxy addons for TLS interception, logging certificate pinning failures, capturing authentication headers, and exporting traffic captures to JSON for analysis
+mitmproxy addons for TLS interception and exporting traffic to JSON.

 Eight Sleep REST API